If you’re looking for a versatile, eye-catching accent, flat weave rugs provide a flexible flooring solution.

 - Flat weave rugs are relatively inexpensive.
 Flat weave rugs are wonderful examples of fine craftsmanship, but they take much less time to make than hand-tufted or hand-knotted rugs.
 As a result, they’re easier to make and typically cost less.
 If you’re decorating on a budget, flat weave rugs will almost always provide a lower-cost alternative that still provides a stylish accent.

 - Flat weave rugs are reversible.
 We’re not suggesting that if you spill something on your flat weave rug, the solution is to just flip it over.
-But still … if you wanted to, you could do that.
-The weave creates an identical front and back pattern
+But still … if you wanted to, in most cases you could do that.
+The weave creates an identical front and back pattern.

 - Flat weave rugs are easier to clean.
 They can be vacuumed (note that we always recommend turning your beater bar off first) without risk of pulling up loose threads and snagging or damaging the rug.
 Just be careful that the rug is anchored to the floor, since light rugs can easily slip and shift under a vacuum.
 Because of their relative light weight and flexibility, you can shake or beat the rugs to knock off loose dust or particles, which don’t cling to flat weave rugs as much as they would to a shag or high-pile rug.
 It’s also much easier to quickly blot spills, which can quickly soak into pile threads and cotton backings.